Quantum optical classifier with superexponential speedup: RESULTS

-We tested our model using two widely recognized datasets: the MNIST, which contains $28 \times 28$ images of handwritten digits from $0$ to $9$, and the CIFAR-10, comprised of $32 \times 32$ color images, distributed across $10$ different classes.
-We guaranteed a fair comparison by increasing the MNIST resolution to $32 \times 32$ pixels (separately padding each image of the dataset), while converting the CIFAR-10 to greyscale.
-We represent each element of the dataset as $(x_j, \ y_j)$, where $y_j \in \{0, 1\}$ is the true class label, and $x_j$ is the input vector, obtained by discretizing and vectorizing either the amplitudes $\I$ or their Fourier spectrum $\hat{\I}$, thus bypassing the simulation of the imaging optics.
-We adopt the binary cross-entropy as loss function, combined with the standard (non-stochastic) gradient descent optimizer.
-We use the accuracy, i.e. the proportion of correct predictions over the total ones, as figure of merit of our results.

-Our model demonstrates significative performances in both datasets (see \cref{fig:Training}).
-In the MNIST, it achieves accuracy rates exceeding $99\%$, when discerning between \emph{zeros} and \emph{ones}.
-In the CIFAR-10, it reaches accuracy above $58\%$, when distinguishing between \emph{cats} and \emph{dogs}.
+We present a simulation of the quantum optical classifier, comparing its performance against classical neural network architectures.
+We considered two widely recognized datasets: the MNIST, which contains $28 \times 28$ images of handwritten digits from $0$ to $9$, and the CIFAR-10, comprised of $32 \times 32$ color images distributed across $10$ different classes.
+A fair comparison is guaranteed by padding the MNIST resolution to $32 \times 32$ pixels, while converting the CIFAR-10 to greyscale (colors can be introduced by replacing the monochromatic source with a multi-wavelength one, or by considering multiple sets of parameters that account for the color decomposition of the image.).
+Each image is identified with the discretized spectrum of a single-photon state, bypassing the simulation of the imaging apparatus.
+In practice, this means replacing the target object and the lenses with a second SLM, which displays and encodes the input image.
+We adopted the binary cross-entropy as loss function, combined with the standard (non-stochastic) gradient descent optimizer, and the accuracy, i.e. the proportion of correct predictions over the total ones, computed on the test dataset, as figure of merit of our results.
+The training and test datasets are constructed with an approximate ratio of $85\!:\!15$.
+Simulated results are reported in \cref{fig:Training}, the setup is reported in \cref{fig:Simulation}.
+All the simulations are run in Python and TensorFlow \citep{soft:TensorFlow}.
+Our method demonstrates significative performances in both datasets.
+In the MNIST, it achieves accuracy exceeding $99\%$, when discerning between zeros and ones.
+In the CIFAR-10, it reaches accuracy above $58\%$, when distinguishing between cats and dogs.
 This difference reflects the complexity of the two classification tasks.